WoitkeL/dorganalysis/README.md

 # dorganalysis

 Dorganalyses is a tool to find all distributed organizations of a given reaction networks.
-A distributed organization is a set of molecules (or, equivalently, a subnetwork) that can potenitially persist forever [1].
+A distributed organization is a set of molecules (or, equivalently, a subnetwork) that can potentially persist forever [1].
 The tool and the algorithms used by the toolare intrduced in Ref.
 [2].

 in the code folder you can see the .py-files, which build up the usable algorithms.